mayel/docs.coopcloud.tech/docs/index.md

 title: Co-op Cloud
 ---

 Welcome to the Co-op Cloud technical documentation.
-This documentation is primarily meant for co-operatives and other democratic tech collectives already doing libre software hosting who are interested in the project and thinking about doing some early-adopter testing.
+This documentation is primarily meant for co-ops and other democratic tech collectives already doing libre software hosting who are interested in the project and thinking about doing some early-adopter testing.

 - If you're already familiar with the project and want to dive in, then head over to the [getting started guide](/overview/).